 The Montessori Method fosters independence, encourages empathy and a passion for social justice, and develops joyful engagement in lifelong learning.
 Montessori students are given the freedom and support to question, to make connections, and think deeply.
 They develop into confident, enthusiastic, self-directed learners who are able to think critically, work collaboratively, and act boldly.

-A Montessori-inspired program equips children with the skills necessary to be independent learners.
+A Progressive-Montessori program equips children with the skills necessary to be independent learners.
 They are taught how to prioritize work, budget time, and ask for help when needed.
 These critical skills prepare children to be successful students.

 At Caedmon, many of the specialized materials designed by Dr. Montessori over a century ago continue to be used by our Kindergarten and Lower Level (grades 1 & 2) students, alongside materials from other approaches such as the Investigations math curriculum by TERC, Amplify Science curriculum, and the Lucy Calkins reading and writing curriculum which utilizes small, flexible instructional groups.